A Complete Guide to Annapurna Circuit Trek

 Food during the Annapurna Trek

 With the increasing number of trekkers every year, the food quality has been getting better, and you can find varieties of food in most of the teahouses along the trail.
-Most tea houses now serve dishes like spaghetti, pasta, sandwich, etc.
+Most tea houses now serve spaghetti, pasta, sandwiches, etc.

 Yet Dal Bhat(Rice, Dal, Curry, Pickle, Salads), a typical Nepali meal, is the best value for money.
 It is tasty, filling, and inexpensive.
-Other drinks like water, beer, soda, and tea/coffee are also available throughout the trail.
+Drinks like water, beer, soda, and tea/coffee are available throughout the trail.

-While eating, you will notice that the price becomes costlier as you go higher.
+While eating, you will notice that the price increases as you go higher.

 So, I highly recommend bringing your water bottle and energy boosters like chocolate bars and energy bars to save money.

-Annapurna Circuit Trekking Difficulty: How fit do I need to be to complete this trek?
+Annapurna Circuit Trekking Difficulty: How fit must I be to complete this trek?

-The most difficult of this trek is the trail from Thorung Phedi to Thorung La pass, which is just a 45 min walk, but due to the altitude, it is very challenging.
+The most difficult of this trek is the trail from Thorung Phedi to Thorung La pass, which is just a 45-minute walk, but the altitude makes it very challenging.

-Some of the common symptoms of altitude sickness are nausea, diarrhea, headache, loss of appetite, fatigue, and insomnia.
+Some common symptoms of altitude sickness are nausea, diarrhea, headache, loss of appetite, fatigue, and insomnia.

-To complete the trek, you need to be physically fit, have the endurance required to walk for 4-8 hours in a day, and have strong determination.
+To complete the trek, you must be physically fit, have the endurance required to walk 4-8 hours daily, and have strong determination.

 How do I prepare my body ready for the Annapurna Circuit Trek?

-Focus on the cardio and muscle strengthening exercises.
+Focus on cardio and muscle-strengthening exercises.
 Start exercising at least 4-6 weeks before the trek.
 Eat healthily.
-If possible, go a short hike; it helps prepare yourself mentally for the trek.
+If possible, go for a short hike; it helps prepare you mentally for the trek.

 Other Essential Things for the Annapurna Trek

-Travel Insurance: If you are trekking in Nepal, travel insurance is necessary.
+Travel Insurance: Travel insurance is necessary if you are trekking in Nepal.
 Your travel insurance should cover every extra expense due to injuries, health issues, or accidents.
-Additionally, it should also include the cost of an ambulance, helicopter rescue, doctor’s fees, treatment costs, hospital charges, the repatriation cost, the cost of theft and liability, cancellation, and misplaced luggage.
+It should also include the cost of an ambulance, helicopter rescue, doctor’s fees, treatment costs, hospital charges, repatriation costs, theft and liability, cancellation, and misplaced luggage.

-Since Annapurna Circuit Trek takes you over 5,000 meters, the policy should cover the trek that goes over 5,000m.
+Since the Annapurna Circuit Trek takes you over 5,000 meters, the policy should cover the trek over 5,000m.

 The Annapurna Circuit trekking starts at Besisahar and ends at Nayapul (pure trekking).
 However, trekkers who do not want to walk the entire trail can always take a flight or local transportation from Jomsom.